umccr-svc/site/content/blog/2019-08-02-amazon-igv-backend.md

 This is our first guest blogpost graciously contributed by [Andrew Patterson](https://github.com/andrewpatto) from [Melbourne Genomics](http://melbournegenomics.org.au/) who is [deploying this IGV solution in Melbourne to medical scientists](https://github.com/igvteam/igv/pull/620#issuecomment-510362122).

-Before we dive in, it is important to note that until [@igvteam](https://github.com/igvteam/) merges in [pullrequest #620](https://github.com/igvteam/igv/pull/620), the functionality we describe here **works only with AWS UMCCR IGV temporary fork**, freely available [here](https://github.com/umccr/igv/releases).
+~~Before we dive in, it is important to note that until [@igvteam](https://github.com/igvteam/) merges in [pullrequest #620](https://github.com/igvteam/igv/pull/620), the functionality we describe here **works only with AWS UMCCR IGV temporary fork**, freely available [here](https://github.com/umccr/igv/releases).

 Your regular IGV installation does not have this functionality included, yet.
-[We are actively working with Jim Robinson and his team at the Broad Institute to get it merged into IGV proper](https://github.com/igvteam/igv/pull/620).
+[We are actively working with Jim Robinson and his team at the Broad Institute to get it merged into IGV proper](https://github.com/igvteam/igv/pull/620).~~

+**AMAZON CHANGES MERGED UPSTREAM on 2019-09-11 !!!**

-# IGV-AWS backend deployment step by step
+# AWS backend deployment step by step

-UMCCR's IGV desktop has had a feature added [as described on an earlier UMCCR's blogpost about IGV](https://umccr.org/blog/igv-amazon/) to support to use of BAMs in S3 storage by using native AWS authorization and authentication to access the bioinformatics data.
+IGV desktop has had a feature added [as described on an earlier UMCCR's blogpost about IGV](https://umccr.org/blog/igv-amazon/) to support to use of BAMs in S3 storage by using native AWS authorization and authentication to access the bioinformatics data.

 This means that S3 URIs such as: